jboehm1/carAssist/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch.
+2. Create a new branch.
-Make your changes.
+3. Make your changes.
-Submit a pull request.
+4. Submit a pull request.
 ##  License
 This project is licensed under the MIT License.
-See the LICENSE file for details.